TechLabs-Ruhr/solar-score/README.md

 In order to setup the project, please proceed as follows:

-## set up maprequest
+## MapQuest API-key

-with the help of maprequest the coordinates are requested for a specific adress.Please register at https://developer.mapquest.com/plan_purchase/steps/business_edition/business_edition_free/register and copy your personal API key in an .env file.
+with the help of MapQuest the coordinates are requested for a specific adress.Please register at https://developer.mapquest.com/plan_purchase/steps/business_edition/business_edition_free/register and copy your personal API key in an .env file.

 ## frontend